SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 When ``rememberedDirection`` is assigned the value of ``currentDirection``, it's actually set to a copy of that value.
-Changing the value of ``currentDirection`` thereafter does not affect the copy of the original value that was stored in ``rememberedDirection``.
+Changing the value of ``currentDirection`` thereafter doesn't affect the copy of the original value that was stored in ``rememberedDirection``.

 ..
 TODO: Should I give an example of passing a value type to a function here?